 Does dental insurance pay for Dentist Sedation?

-Not the Sedation Normally.
-Insurance will cover Dental Procedures under sedation the same as if the patient were not sedated.
+Not the sleep dentist service normally.
+Insurance will cover dental procedures under sedation the same as if the patient were not sedated.

 Our patients sometimes find that the time saved in coming to our office once, instead of coming for multiple visits, makes the extra cost worth it.